Stephanie Plum: Joseph Morelli

 Morelli has told her that he trusts her, but he doesn't trust Ranger (same with Diesel) and she often has bouts of jealousy when Morelli's name is said with other women.
 She has been prone to sneaking around his house to spy when that happens.
 Later on, it appears that Morelli has finally accepted her job (not so much the Ranger part), but it does not make him worry less or try less to protect her.
 In the more recent books, he often tag-teams with Ranger for her protection, much to her extreme annoyance at being shuffled back and forth between the two men like luggage.

 Stephanie also often stays at his house, which he inherited from his Aunt Rose.
 She comments on how he is different from his infamous Morelli male relatives and has domesticated since his "wild-oat sowing days".
 In Seven Up, Stephanie and Joe announced their engagement under pressure from their families, but called off the wedding in book seven.
 When asked if Stephanie and Morelli will end up in a permanent relationship, Evanovich responds, "I don't want to tie Stephanie down to Morelli yet.
 Maybe some day, but certainly not for several more books."

 In Twelve Sharp, Stephanie is finally able to tell Morelli that she loves him, but omits the part about how she loves Ranger as well.

+In book 14 Stephanie spends most of her time at Morrellis house.
+She is taking care of Zook who is thought to be Loretta and Joe's kid.
+In the end of the book, Zook turns out to not be Joe's kid.